 Like the Rubik’s Cube, there’s a whole universe of possible asset allocations out there.
-And each of them can be plotted on a risk/reward continuum.
-People on end of that continuum might be characterized as “Aggressive” investors.
+And each of them can be plotted on a risk-return continuum.
+People on one end of that continuum might be characterized as “Aggressive” investors.
 Those on the other might be labeled “Risk Averse.”

 Finding the Right Blend

 People who master the patterns of the Rubik’s Cube can solve it in about 10 seconds.
 They see through the quintillions of possibilities and maneuver exactly where they’re supposed to be.